nickoala/pnpi/README.md

 ```

 Now, plug in the Phone, [the app](https://github.com/nickoala/pnpi-android)
-should pop up, or a dialog box would pop up if the app has not been installed.
+should pop up, or a dialog box would prompt you to install the app.

 ## Auto-start